chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ### Assistant skills

-1. Give description of anything according to Wikipedia just say "what is (the name of the thing) according to Wikipedia".
-2. Give the CPU usage of the computer just say "CPU usage" or "CPU usage of the computer" or "usage of the CPU".
-3. Present with the RAM usage of the computer just say "RAM usage" or "RAM usage of the computer" or "RAM usage of the 0computer".
-4. Give the disk usage of the computer just say "disk usage" or "disk usage of the computer" or "disk usage of the computer".
-5. Give the battery usage of the computer just say "battery usage" or "battery usage of the computer" or "battery usage of 0the computer".
-6. Similarly, Give the current weather of the city just say "current weather" or "current weather of the city".
-7. Search in chrome just say "search in chrome".
-8. Tell you the time by saying "current time" or "what is the current time" or "time current".
-9. Tell you the date by saying "current date" or what is the current date" or date current just ensure that the query contains both "date" and "current".
-10. Generate a random password by saying "generate a password" or "generate a random password".
-11. Generate a random number by saying "generate a number" or "generate a random number".
-12. Change your name by saying "change my name to (your name)" or "call me (your name)".
-13. Send a mail by saying "send a mail to (your mail ID)" or "send a mail to (your mail ID) with (your message)".
-14. Lock the screen by saying "lock the screen" or "lock window" or "lock screen".
-15. Shutdown the computer by saying "shutdown the computer" or "shutdown the computer now" or "shutdown system".
-16. Empty the recycle bin by saying "empty the recycle bin" or "empty recycle bin".
-17. Stop listening by saying "stop listening" or "stop listening now" or "don't listen" or "don't listen now".
-18. Tell you the location of a place by saying "where is (the name of the place)".
-19. Restart the computer by saying "restart the computer" or "restart the computer now" or "restart system" or "reboot the computer" or "reboot the computer now" or "reboot system".
-20. Hibernate the computer system by saying "hibernate the computer" or "hibernate the computer now" or "hibernate system" .
-21. Logout the computer by saying "logout the computer" or "logout the computer now" or "logout system" or "sign out the computer" or "sign out the computer now" or "sign out system".
-22. Write a note by saying "write a note" or "write note" or "write a note now" or "write note now" with further of including the time and date by saying yes or no.
-23. Read a note by saying "read a note" or "read note" or "read a note now" or "read note now".
-24. Delete a note by saying "delete a note" or "delete note" or "delete a note now" or "delete note now".
-25. Show all notes by saying "show all notes" or "show all notes now" or "show all notes now".
-26. Tell location of a place by saying "
-27. Open word by saying "open word" or "open word now" and then type your document by saying "yes" or "no" when asked if "do you want me to type" and stop typing by saying "stop typing".
-28. Launch an application by saying "launch (the name of the application)" or "launch (the name of the application) now" or "launch (the name of the application) now"
+1. Play any a video on a specific topic by saying "play a video on (the name of the topic)" or "play (the name of the topic) video" or "play (the name of the topic)".
+Example are as following:

+   1. Play a video on cricket just say "play a video on cricket" or "play cricket video" or "play cricket".
+   2. Play a video on football just say "play a video on football" or "play football video" or "play football".
+   3. Play a video on hockey just say "play a video on hockey" or "play hockey video" or "play hockey".
+   4. Start a video on sensors just say "play a video on sensors" or "play sensors video" or "play sensors".
+   5. Play a video on artificial intelligence just say "play a video on artificial intelligence" or "play artificial intelligence video" or "play artificial intelligence".
+   6. Play a video on robotics just say "play a video on robotics" or "play robotics video" or "play robotics".
+   7. Start a video on how to make a cake just say "play a video on how to make a cake" or "play how to make a cake video" or "play how to make a cake".
+   8. Play a video on python just say "play a video on python" or "play python video" or "play python".

+2. Play any song of your choice by saying "play (name of the song(maybe with the name of the singer if there are two or more song by the same name there will be no confusion.))
+Examples are as follows:

+   1. Play lonely by Justin Bieber just say "play lonely by Justin Bieber" or "play the song lonely by Justin Bieber".
+   2. Likewise, Play love yourself just say "play love yourself" or "play the song love yourself".
+   3. Open peaches just say "play peaches" or "play the song peaches".
+   4. I hope you understand now.
+   5. Play lonely by the Beatles just say "play lonely by the Beatles" or "play the song lonely by the Beatles".

+3. You can pause the video by saying "pause", "pause the video", "pause the YouTube" just remember that the query should contain "pause".
+By the video will get played.
+4. You can play the video by saying "play", "play the video", "play the YouTube" just remember that the query should contain "play".
+By the way, the video will get played if the video is paused.
+5. You can stop the video by saying "stop", "stop the video", "stop the YouTube" just remember that the query should contain "stop".
+By the way, the video will get played if the video is paused.
+6. You can increase the volume of the video by saying "increase volume", "volume up", "louder", "increase volume of the video" or "volume up the video" just remember that the query should contain "increase volume" or "volume up" or "louder".
+7. You can also decrease the volume of the video by saying "decrease volume", "volume down", "quieter", "decrease volume of the video" or "volume down the video" just remember that the query should contain "decrease volume" or "volume down" or "quieter".
+8. You can mute the video by saying "mute", "mute the video", "mute the YouTube" just remember that the query should contain "mute".
+By the way, the video will get unmute if the video is mute.
+9. You can unmute the video by saying "unmute", "unmute the video", "unmute the YouTube" just remember that the query should contain "unmute".
+By the way, the video will get mute if the video is unmute.
+10. You can go to the next video by saying "next video", "next", "next video on YouTube" just remember that the query should contain "next video" or "next" or "next video on YouTube".
+11.
+12. Give description of anything according to Wikipedia just say "what is (the name of the thing) according to Wikipedia".
+13. Give the CPU usage of the computer just say "CPU usage" or "CPU usage of the computer" or "usage of the CPU".
+14. Present with the RAM usage of the computer just say "RAM usage" or "RAM usage of the computer" or "RAM usage of the 0computer".
+15. Give the disk usage of the computer just say "disk usage" or "disk usage of the computer" or "disk usage of the computer".
+16. Give the battery usage of the computer just say "battery usage" or "battery usage of the computer" or "battery usage of 0the computer".
+17. Similarly, Give the current weather of the city just say "current weather" or "current weather of the city".
+18. Search in chrome just say "search in chrome".
+19. Tell you the time by saying "current time" or "what is the current time" or "time current".
+20. Tell you the date by saying "current date" or what is the current date" or date current just ensure that the query contains both "date" and "current".
+21. Generate a random password by saying "generate a password" or "generate a random password".
+22. Generate a random number by saying "generate a number" or "generate a random number".
+23. Change your name by saying "change my name to (your name)" or "call me (your name)".
+24. Send a mail by saying "send a mail to (your mail ID)" or "send a mail to (your mail ID) with (your message)".
+25. Lock the screen by saying "lock the screen" or "lock window" or "lock screen".
+26. Shutdown the computer by saying "shutdown the computer" or "shutdown the computer now" or "shutdown system".
+27. Empty the recycle bin by saying "empty the recycle bin" or "empty recycle bin".
+28. Stop listening by saying "stop listening" or "stop listening now" or "don't listen" or "don't listen now".
+29. Tell you the location of a place by saying "where is (the name of the place)".
+30. Restart the computer by saying "restart the computer" or "restart the computer now" or "restart system" or "reboot the computer" or "reboot the computer now" or "reboot system".
+31. Hibernate the computer system by saying "hibernate the computer" or "hibernate the computer now" or "hibernate system" .
+32. Logout the computer by saying "logout the computer" or "logout the computer now" or "logout system" or "sign out the computer" or "sign out the computer now" or "sign out system".
+33. Write a note by saying "write a note" or "write note" or "write a note now" or "write note now" with further of including the time and date by saying yes or no.
+34. Read a note by saying "read a note" or "read note" or "read a note now" or "read note now".
+35. Delete a note by saying "delete a note" or "delete note" or "delete a note now" or "delete note now".
+36. Show all notes by saying "show all notes" or "show all notes now" or "show all notes now".
+37. Tell location of a place by saying "
+38. Open word by saying "open word" or "open word now" and then type your document by saying "yes" or "no" when asked if "do you want me to type" and stop typing by saying "stop typing".
+39. Launch an application by saying "launch (the name of the application)" or "launch (the name of the application) now" or "launch (the name of the application) now".

     1. Launch chrome just say "launch chrome" or "launch chrome now".
     2. Likewise, Launch notepad just say "launch notepad" or "launch notepad now".